Currently reading: The best pick-up trucks - driven, rated and ranked

 Compared with its predecessor, the Ranger made big leaps in desirability, taking visual inspiration from Ford’s iconic F-150, with a square-set and rugged design.

 A broad mix of engines is available.
-You can have a 168bhp or 202bhp four-cylinder diesel or a 237bhp V6 turbo diesel.
-There’s also the Ranger Raptor, which has dune-bashing suspension and a meaty 288bhp V6 petrol engine.
+You can have a 168bhp or 202bhp four-cylinder diesel or a 237bhp V6 turbo diesel, then there's a new petrol plug-in hybrid powertrain with 277bhp and an all-electric range of 26 miles.

 To drive, the Ranger feels more like an SUV than a pick-up: its leaf-sprung rear axle can make it feel a bit busy over lumps and bumps but overall it’s comfortable and steers precisely.